damien-jomedia/Front_End_Best_Practice/README.md

 .ad-placement--link { }
 </pre>

 <p>Never use !important to overide a style, if !important is needed then your selectors are too specific and should be refactored.
-However The !important tag can be used in one situation and that is for applying state changes to elements, where a style absolutely has to overide all other styles.
+However the !important tag can be used in one situation and that is for applying state changes to elements, where a style absolutely has to overide all other styles.
 For example, when adding validation styles to form feilds.</p>

 <h3>CSS style guide</h3>
 <p>Team should follow a css style guide.
 All css should read as if it was coded by one person.
 This style guide can be created within the team or a well known style guide can be aggreed upon. </p>